NFL officiating chief Dean Blandino resigns

-NEW YORK (AP) — Officiating director Dean Blandino is leaving the NFL to spend more time with his family and explore other opportunities.
+NEW YORK (AP) — Dean Blandino, the NFL officiating director who has overseen rule changes that emphasized player safety, is leaving the league.

-Blandino has been the league’s vice president of officiating since 2013 and has overseen several changes in the way the game has been officiated, with an emphasis on player safety.

-The 45-year-old Blandino has young children and the demands of his job have limited the time he has spent with them and his wife.
+The 45-year-old Blandino wants to spend more time with his family and explore other opportunities.
+He has young children and the job demands limited his time with them and his wife.

+He has been the league’s vice president of officiating since 2013.
 Blandino joined the NFL in 1994 as an intern and moved through the ranks.

-He was an instant replay official from 1999-2003 and worked two Super Bowls and two conference championship games.
-He managed the NFL’s instant replay program from 2003-2009, and from 2007-2009 he was director of officiating, supervising day-to-day operations and the game officials’ schedule under Mike Pereira.
+“Dean has done an outstanding job leading our officiating department,” Troy Vincent, the league’s executive vice president of football operations, said Friday after informing the 32 teams of Blandino’s decision.
+“He has been a trusted colleague and a friend to so many of us around the league.

 Most Read Stories